Contemporary Boutique Schooling

 From our students we envisage that students take ownership of their potential and that with discipline and dedication, they will reach their full academic potential.

-Sagan Centre strives to instill a value system that fully appreciates the sacrifices one has to make for a successful balanced life.
+Sagan Academy strives to instill a value system that fully appreciates the sacrifices one has to make for a successful balanced life.

-Sagan Centre offers tuition towards the internationally recognised qualifications.
+Sagan Academy offers tuition towards the internationally recognised qualifications.

-Sagan Centre offers students a complete set of qualifications via Checkpoint through A/AS Level, courses in order to obtain a school leaving certificate that is recognised by prestigious universities throughout the world.
+Sagan Academy offers students a complete set of qualifications via Checkpoint through A/AS Level, courses in order to obtain a school leaving certificate that is recognised by prestigious universities throughout the world.

 What is a ’Boutique School’?